- Laid Over in Committee

-By Council Members Rodriguez, Levine, Cohen, Powers, Rivera, Rosenthal, Kallos, Vallone, Dromm, Koslowitz, Constantinides, Reynoso, Brannan and Ulrich
+By Council Members Rodriguez, Levine, Powers, Rivera, Rosenthal, Kallos, Vallone, Dromm, Koslowitz, Constantinides, Reynoso, Brannan and Ulrich

 Whereas, The George Washington Bridge’s sidewalks are the only connection across the Hudson River between New York City and New Jersey for pedestrians, runners, and bicyclists; and

 Whereas, The paths are heavily used, with an average of 1,700 cyclists and 900 pedestrians crossing each day; and

 Whereas, The sidewalks are ten feet wide except where the bridge’s suspender ropes pass through, where they are less than seven feet wide; and

 Whereas, According to Federal Highway Administration guidelines, shared-use paths should be at least ten feet wide and up to fourteen feet wide if they are heavily used; and

 Whereas, The Port Authority of New York and New Jersey is planning an extensive renovation that will replace all of the bridge’s suspender ropes beginning in 2017 and lasting until 2024; and

 Whereas, As part of the project, the sidewalks will be replaced and new ramps that will provide access to the sidewalks will be constructed, but the sidewalks will not be widened; and